-If you want to see the other extreme, grab one of your bushing bars and try this test yourself.
+If you want to see the other extreme grab one of your bushing bars and try this test.
 I did, and with multiple bushing bars.
 In every case, the bushing bars could not be rotated without applying enough force to rotate the shaft, sleeves, and every plate on the bar.
 Clearly not ideal for Olympic lifts (and your wrists.)
-You can also try this with your favorite bearing bar to find out at what point the bearings fail to spin smoothly.
+You can also try this with your favorite bearing bar to find out at what point the bearings fail to spin.
 Not all bearings are created equal.

 There are a couple of other minor things that I find interesting about the sleeves; aside from the bearing system, that is.
 For starters, this bar has a very attractive, recessed weld joining the sleeve shaft to the sleeve collar/shoulder.
 Yeah, it’s cosmetic, but I think it’s extremely cool looking and gives the bar some unique flavor.

-Second, there is a extra thick layer of hard chrome applied to the sleeves to help ward off scratches and help eliminate the chances of knocking off chunks of chrome as you load/unload plates.
-Chrome is already more resilient than zinc and oxide, but more has to be better, right?
+Second, there is a extra thick layer of hard chrome applied to the sleeves to help ward off scratches and help eliminate the chances of knocking off chunks of chrome as you load and unload plates.
+Chrome is already more resilient than zinc and oxide, but industrial chrome is just sick.

-If you’re worried that a bar with a stainless shaft is going to feel any different than your normal steel bar in terms of elasticity, worry not.
-This bar feels the same as any other 28 mm Olympic bar at or around this PSI and yield rating (190k/175k).
+If you’re worried that a bar with a stainless shaft is going to feel any different than an alloy steel bar in terms of elasticity, worry not.
+This bar feels the same as any other 28 mm Oly bar at or around this tensile strength and yield rating (190k/175k).
 I wouldn’t consider it to be the whippiest bar I’ve ever touched, but it’s certainly not stiff or rigid.
-It takes about two wheels before whip becomes obvious, and just gets better as the weight goes up; pretty standard stuff.
+It takes about two wheels before whip becomes obvious, and just gets better as the weight goes up; all in all pretty standard stuff.